 by David Härdeman <firstname.lastname@example.org>

-Note: this document currently describes Debian etch (4.0) and needs to be updated to Debian squeeze (6.0) and Debian wheezy (7.0).
+This document describes Debian etch (4.0).
 Some of the hints may still apply, but some may not.

 T0:23:respawn:/sbin/getty -L ttyS0 115200 linux

 #T0:23:respawn:/sbin/getty -L ttyS0 115200 linux

 - If you are not using LVM, `/etc/init.d/libdevmapper1.02` will

 still load the device-mapper kernel modules.
 Since libblkid1 depends on